 Most of the floors are "parqueted" with various and intricate designs.
 The first floor of the Mansion was framed and paneled in oak, the second floor in maple and the third floor in fir.

 The first-floor hall is the grandest, featuring an impressive circular oak staircase to the second floor.
 The main entrance to the Mansion is off the cobblestone courtyard through the "porte cochere," or the covered porch, where carriages drove up to drop off passengers.
-This entrance leads to the family living room, now used as the Burgdorff Gallery and Jazzman's Café.
+This entrance leads to the family living room, now used as the Burgdorff Gallery.
 The octagonal room off this room is now used as the President's Meeting Room.
 At the end of the main entry hall is a large room used by the Everetts as a lounge, game room and dance floor for parties.
 This room has had various uses over time: first as a dance floor, later as a chapel and the stage for the Oldcastle Theatre, and currently as the College's Everett Theatre.
 Off the secondary hall were the dining room, sun room and breakfast room, now the College's library.

 The third floor currently is used for faculty and administrative offices, and the octagonal playroom serves as a classroom, the Abbey.